Mercy1101/Mercy1101.github.io/docs/_docs/05-configuration.md

 #### Baidu

-There are several ways to verify site ownership — the easiest is adding an authentication code to your config file.
+There are several ways to verify site ownership â€” the easiest is adding an authentication code to your config file.

 Copy and paste the string inside of `content`: